dennissxz/data-science-handbook/32-classification/11-normal.md

 In practice, the population densities are unknown, the above estimate also has errors that can be hard to evaluate.

+(da-equal-multi)=
 ### Multi-classes

-Apply the multi-classes classification rule
+Apply the multi-classes classification rule under equal cost that minimizes ECM

 $$
 R_{k}=\left\{\boldsymbol{x}: p_{k} f_{k}(\boldsymbol{x}) \geq p_{i} f_{i}(\boldsymbol{x}), \forall\ i \ne k\right\}